Efraim Tendero

 Efraim Tendero, born in the Philippines, is an Evangelical leader, an ambassador of the World Evangelical Alliance, former Secretary-General of World Evangelical Alliance.
-Prior to this position, he was National Director of the Philippine Council of Evangelical Churches for 22 years.
-He was also executive director of the Philippine Relief and Development Services (PHILRADS) and executive editor of the periodical "Evangelicals Today".
+He was previously National Director of the Philippine Council of Evangelical Churches for 22 years, executive director of the Philippine Relief and Development Services (PHILRADS), and executive editor of the periodical Evangelicals Today.

 Biography

 Tendero was born in Philippines.
 He studied evangelical theology at FEBIAS College of Bible Valenzuela, Philippines where he obtained a Bachelor of Arts in 1978.
 He continued his studies in United States, at the Trinity Evangelical Divinity School in Deerfield, Illinois.
 He will get a Master's degree in theology with a focus on Pastoral Counseling.

 Ministry

-In 1993, Tendero appointed as national director of the Philippine Council of Evangelical Churches (PCEC), an alliance which includes 30,000 Evangelical churches.
+In 1993, Tendero appointed National Director of the Philippine Council of Evangelical Churches (PCEC), an alliance which includes 30,000 Evangelical churches.
 He held this position until February 23, 2015, for 22 years.

-He was sworn February 21, 2015, for a term who officially began March 1, 2015.
-He was also executive director of the Philippine Relief and Development Services (PHILRADS and executive editor of the periodical "Evangelicals Today".
-In 2005, he was appointed member of the Philippine Consultative Commission which was tasked to review and propose amendments to the 1987 constitution.
-He was a mediator for 5 years in iraq in the peace process with the rebels of Moro Islamic Liberation Front.
-On January 24, 2015, he was elected Secretary-General of World Evangelical Alliance for a period of 5 years.
-He ended his mandate in 2021 and became an ambassador of the World Evangelical Alliance, a spokesperson function.
+He was sworn in February 21, 2015, for a term who officially began March 1, 2015.
+He was also executive director of the Philippine Relief and Development Services (PHILRADS) and executive editor of the periodical Evangelicals Today.
+In 2005, he was appointed to the Philippine Consultative Commission which was tasked to review and propose amendments to the 1987 Constitution.
+He was a mediator for five years in Iraq in the peace process with the rebels of Moro Islamic Liberation Front.

+In 2014, he appeared in the action drama film Alibughang Anak (lit.
+'Prodigal Child'), directed by fellow pastor Rudy Fajardo.
+On January 24, 2015, he was elected Secretary-General of World Evangelical Alliance for a period of five years.
+He ended his term in 2021 and became an ambassador of the World Evangelical Alliance, as a spokesperson.